slspencer/tmtp/standalone/README.txt

 The output can then be viewed with most browsers, or Inkscape with the following command line:
   With browser:  google-chrome <output file name>
   With Inkscape:  inkscape --file=<output file name>
-    Any inkscape command line parameter is acceptable.
-    Example: inkscape --file=foo.svg --verb=ZoomPage --verb=FullScreen --verb=FitCanvasToDrawing

-To add seam allowances to the pattern pieces in the output SVG file, open output file with Inkscape, select a pattern piece path with the path tool, press the SHIFT key and left parenthesis key --> SHIFT(
-Do this for each pattern piece in the file.

-For printing, open the output file in GIMP.
-Save as a .PDF then print the PDF file.
-At this time Inkscape has documented SVG-to-PDF conversion problems, not present in GIMP.
-GIMP also has better printing support.
-Always check the document width & height of the SVG file, compare to the PDF file.
-The printed output should be the same document width & height as the SVG file.

 It is a known bug in this code that prevents Nautilus from rendering a thumbnail of the file.